hsandt/pico-boots/README.md

 * `cd path/to/your/project`
 * `path/to/pico-boots/scripts/build_cartridge.sh path/to/game/src/itest_main.lua itests -o build/itest_all.p8 -d path/to/game/data.p8 -m path/to/game/metadata.p8 -a author_name -t game_title_itest_all`

 Similarly to `build_game.sh`, we recommend you to make your own `build_itest.sh` file that uses `build_cartridge.sh` with the right arguments.
 You'll find [an example](https://github.com/hsandt/pico-boots-demo/blob/master/build_itest.sh) in the pico-boots demo repository.
+You can customise which folder contains your itests by changing the 2nd argument passed to `build_cartridge.sh`.

 ### Supported platforms